-Architecture competition Triple Bridge Waterfront 3rd prize winner!
+Architecture Competition Triple Bridge Waterfront 3rd prize winners - Pablo Rodriguez Parada

 I am a 28 year old architect from Spain and live here in Berlin.
 I have worked in various offices here in Germany as well as in Spain over the last several years.
 Since quitting my job last month, I have taken a break to pursue other projects.
 Submitting my work to this contest is the result of my first attempts during this break.